 This morning I lay sunken into my marshmallow of a bed.
 I felt like I’d been pressed in there by a giant thumb.
-I was up before six and got out of bed just long enough to make coffee: a double espresso topped with steamed almond coconut milk, sweetened with maple syrup and a dash of cinnamon, yummy.
+Awake before six, I’d only been out of bed long enough to make coffee: a double espresso topped with steamed almond coconut milk, sweetened with maple syrup and a dash of cinnamon.
+As I sipped the hot sweetness, I felt the rough edge of broken porcelain.
+My mug had a small chip right where my lips touched distracting me from fully enjoying my beverage, kind of like when someone makes you toast and they don’t bother to spread the butter all the way to the edges.

 Coffee cup on the windowsill, the bedside lamp illuminating dimly through its red silk shade, plush white pillows propped against the wall, and me in the midst of it all: coffee, comfort, and peace.